 Ask MSE!
 You will find many answers to common questions already on the Ask MSE intranet.
 If your question isn’t already there, submit it and build up the knowledge base in our community.
 Do you need to talk to someone in person?
 We are here to support you.
 Reach out to your Lead Advisor, the Career Development Team and the Academic Advising Team.

-All students take Transitions 3 in April of their fourth year at the end of Phase 3.
+All students must take Transitions 3 during Rotations 10, 11, or 12 of their fourth year at the end of Phase 3.
 The topics and materials in the course cover common clinical scenarios that all residents will encounter, regardless of residency choice.
 Additionally, students will explore specialty-specific topics and content.
-Transitions 3 also includes topics that residency program directors wish their interns were better versed in at the start of residency.
+Transitions 3 also includes topics identified by residency program directors as important for interns to know at the start of residency.
 This course was created in response to student requests, the popularity of the Surgical Bootcamp course and the growing national trend of adding a residency preparedness rotation for all students to cap off their medical school experience.

 Transitions 3 FAQs